Server4001/rundeck-vagrant/README.md

 * SSH into the Rundeck server with: `vagrant ssh rundeck`.
 * SSH into the web server with: `vagrant ssh web`.

+### A quick note on SSH Keys

+This repo contains private RSA keys used to SSH between servers.
+This is just an example.
+Never store private RSA keys in a git repo like this.